AckerlyXu/heima/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-overview.md

 ## Creating and managing scale sets
 You can create a scale set in the [Azure portal preview](https://portal.azure.cn) by selecting *new* and typing in "scale" in the search bar.
 "Virtual machine scale set" is listed in the results.
 From there, you can fill in the required fields to customize and deploy your scale set.

 Scale sets can also be defined and deployed using JSON templates and [REST APIs](https://msdn.microsoft.com/zh-cn/library/mt589023.aspx) just like individual Azure Resource Manager VMs.
 Therefore, any standard Azure Resource Manager deployment methods can be used.
-For more information about templates, see [Authoring Azure Resource Manager templates](/documentation/articles/resource-group-authoring-templates/).
+For more information about templates, see [Authoring Azure Resource Manager templates](../azure-resource-manager/resource-group-authoring-templates.md).

 A set of example templates for virtual machine scale sets can be found in the Azure Quickstart templates GitHub repository [here](https://github.com/Azure/azure-quickstart-templates) (look for templates with *vmss* in the title).

 There is a button that links to the portal deployment feature in the detail pages for these templates.
 To deploy the scale set, click the button and then fill in any parameters that are required in the portal.
 If you are not sure whether a resource supports upper or mixed case, it is safer to always use lower case letters and numbers in parameter values.
 There is also a handy video dissection of a scale set template here:

+>[!NOTE]
->[AZURE.NOTE] Templates you downloaded from the GitHub Repo "azure-quickstart-templates" must be modified in order to fit in the Azure China Cloud Environment.
+> Templates you downloaded from the GitHub Repo "azure-quickstart-templates" must be modified in order to fit in the Azure China Cloud Environment.
 For example, replace some endpoints -- "blob.core.windows.net" by "blob.core.chinacloudapi.cn", "cloudapp.azure.com" by "chinacloudapp.cn"; change some unsupported VM images; and, changes some unsupported VM sizes.

 [VM scale set Template Dissection](https://channel9.msdn.com/Blogs/Azure/VM-Scale-Set-Template-Dissection/player)